nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/tools-workspace-builders.md

 This example describes a single option for the executor that is a `string` called `textToEcho`.
 When using this executor, specify a `textToEcho` property inside the options.

-In the `executor.ts` file, you create an `Options` interface that matches the JSON object described here.
+In our `impl.ts` file, we're creating an `Options` interface that matches the json object being described here.

-### executor.ts
+### impl.ts

-The `executor.ts` contains the actual code for your executor.
+The `impl.ts` contains the actual code for your executor.
 Your executor's implementation must export a function that takes an options object and returns a `Promise<{ success: boolean }>`.

 ```typescript
 import { ExecutorContext } from '@nrwl/devkit';